cse110-sp23-groupll/cse110-sp23-group11/.github/rules/ruleInfo.md

 7. tagname-lowercase: All tags must be lowercase.

 ## Javascript rules https://eslint.org/docs/latest/rules/
-All of the reccomended rules(marked with green checkmark) are enablded.
+All of the recommended rules(marked with green checkmark) are enablded.
+The recommended rules are not too restricting on code style so they will be used.